research-ag/streams/docs/StreamReceiver.md

 func stopped() : Bool
 ```

-returns flag if receiver timed out because of non-activity
+Returns flag if receiver timed out because of non-activity or stopped.